yizhao-nu/Irreversibility-in-GRN/README.md

 The steps of the analysis pipeline are described by the `README.md` in the `irr_grn` directory.

 ### Scripts and notebooks

+#### Scripts for processing the input data, generating rules, finding attractors, and characterizing transitions.
 The file `irr_grn/read_reduce_grn.py` reads in the RegulonDB network and reduces it to its core.

-The file `generate_nets.py` contains the algorithm for generating the rules for different values of the parameter $r$.
+The file `irr_grn/generate_nets.py` contains the algorithm for generating the rules for different values of the parameter $r$.
 This script requires the pyboolnet package to perform the logic reduction of the rules.
-This package may be obtained from the  github repo https://github.com/hklarner/pyboolnet by following the instructions on the README page.

-The file `bns.sh` applies the attractor finding algorithm of Dubrova et al. (doi:10.1109/TCBB.2010.20) and requires a compiled version of the code available at https://people.kth.se/~dubrova/BNS/bns_v1.3.zip.
-Compilation instructions are available in the README file of the zipped package.
-We provide compiled versions in this repository (`bns.exe` for Windows systems and `bns` for Mac/Linux systems).
+The file `irr_grn/bns.sh` applies the attractor finding algorithm of Dubrova et al. (doi:10.1109/TCBB.2010.20) and requires the `bns` executable that can be obtained and compiled as described in Step 2 above.

-The file `attcsv.sh` processes the found attractors as an input to the irreversibility detection algorithm.
+The file `irr_grn/attcsv.sh` processes the found attractors as an input to the irreversibility detection algorithm.

-The file `try_KO_pre.r` performs the irreversibility detection algorithm.
+The file `irr_grn/try_KO_pre.r` performs the irreversibility detection algorithm.

+The script `irr_grn/analyze_crp_irr_resp_gns.r` calculates the irreversible response genes to the knockout of _crp_ according to the Boolean model.

+Analysis of the attractor transitions is performed by `irr_grn/analyze_attractor_transitions.r`.

+#### Notebooks for generating the figures of the paper.

+The notebook `irr_grn/irr_prob.ipynb`:

-The notebook `irr_prob.ipynb` generates the graph featured in Fig. 3 of the paper, Fig. 4, and Fig. 5.
-It also analyzes the relationship of the parameter $r$ to the number of monomials, canalization, and bias of the rules in Fig. S2.
+1. Analyzes the relationship of the parameters $r$ and $s$ to the rule bias and canalization depth in Fig. 3,
+2. Generates the graph featured in Fig. 4 of the paper, and
+3. Generates Figs. 5 and 6.

-The file `variability.py` performs the analysis of the variability of the irreversibility probability as featured in Fig. S3.
+The file `irr_grn/variability.py` performs the analysis of the variability of the irreversibility probability as featured in Fig. S1.

-The notebook `case_study.ipynb` contains details regarding the RNA-seq data preprocessing, in addition to the code for generating Fig. 6 and Figs. S4 and S5.
+The notebook `irr_grn/case_study.ipynb` contains details regarding the RNA-seq data preprocessing, in addition to the code for generating Fig. 7B.

+The output of this script is used in `irr_grn/attractor_diff.ipynb` to calculate:

+1. The fraction of attractors that have each period length;
+2. The fraction of transitions that occur between two fixed points, a fixed point and a partial fixed point, two partial fixed points with the same set of time-dependent nodes, and two partial fixed points with different sets of time-dependent nodes;
+3. The fraction of transitions involving at least one partial fixed point for which both the initial and final attractors are guaranteed to be preserved.

+These are used to compute the percentages referenced in the Supplementary Information.